tu-darmstadt-ros-pkg/hector_teleop/hector_joy_teleop_plugins/README.md

 5. Add plugin to launch file of hector_joy_with_plugins:
     1. Add the configuration files to the node in its own namespace e.g. using `<rosparam file="$(find <package containing plugin>)/config/<plugin-(short-)name>/<plugin-(short-)name>_mapping_logitech_f710.yaml" ns="<namespace of plugin>/<Plugintype>/<Pluginname>" />`
-    2. If the plugin shall be loaded on startup add it to the list of the rosparam "init_plugins" with `<Pluginname>`.
+    2. In the robot specific config file (\<robotname\>_plugins.yaml), add a new plugin entry with the name of the plugin and its type.
+    3. If the plugin should be part of a profile, add its name in the profile_<robotname>.yaml file for one or multiple profiles.